OpenConceptConsulting/AccessibleBusinessHub/index.md

 Physical distancing is forcing us to change how we communicate and interact with one another in our personal and professional lives.
 We need the business community to respond and make changes to keep us safe as employees, clients and customers.

 **How to Submit Links**
-* Feel free to submit suggestions of [resources to be included by clicking this Link](https://forms.gle/3JZ7YK95zMHABh2s9).
+* [CLICK HERE](https://forms.gle/3JZ7YK95zMHABh2s9) to submit suggestions of resource links to be included.
 * Our team will vet your suggestions.
 * New links will be added to the master document.
+* Thank you in advance.